 Sorry little Sheldon Cooper, but the North Pole Airport is still there, Frosty the Snowman & Rudolph the Red-Nose Reindeer, Snoopy & the Red Baron, Bugs Bunny & Elmer Fudd, to the Nativity scene and Peace On Earth.

 One last note, remember the Christmas and Holiday spirit if you come.
-Most importantly, respect the property of not only the homeowners on Candy Cane Lane, but those on the surrounding streets.
-The past few years there have been complaints of people arguing over parking spots, parking in front of fire hydrants, blocking driveways, dumping trash wherever, stomping across lawns, and even thinking it’s ok to use the El Segundo community for public restrooms.
+Most importantly, respect the property of not only the homeowners on Candy Cane Lane but those on the surrounding streets.
+The past few years there have been numerous complaints of people arguing over parking spots, parking in front of fire hydrants, blocking driveways, dumping trash wherever, stomping across lawns, and even thinking it’s ok to use the El Segundo community for public restrooms.
 Let’s all be thankful for Candy Cane Lane, those that put it together, make it beautiful, maintain it and keep it safe for us to enjoy each and every year.

-I first moved to El Segundo back in 1979, for almost 40 years now Candy Cane Lane has been a part of my life.
-When young, I enjoyed it with my Mom and friends, through the years with new friends and family and now it’s a yearly special tradition for my wife and I.
+I first moved to El Segundo back in 1979, for 40 years now Candy Cane Lane has been a part of my life.
+When young, I enjoyed it with my Mom and friends, through the years with new friends and family and now it’s a yearly special tradition for my wife and me.